ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

   multiple blocks.
 (See
   [*GPU Gems 3*, Chapter 39](http://http.developer.nvidia.com/GPUGems3/gpugems3_ch39.html).)

 You are also required to implement at least 2 of the following features.
-Please ask if you need good references.
-If you find good references, share them!
+If you find other good references for these features, share them!
-**Extra credit**: implement more features on top of the 2 required ones, with point value up to +20/100 atthe grader's discretion (based on difficulty and coolness).
+**Extra credit**: implement more features on top of the 2 required ones, with point value up to +20/100 at the grader's discretion (based on difficulty and coolness).

 * **NOW REQUIRED - NOT AN EXTRA:** ~~Work-efficient stream compaction (see above).~~